caltechlibrary/dibs/_sources/usage.md.txt

     <img src="_static/media/item-page.png">
 </figure>

 The item description page provides basic information about a particular title available through DIBS, along with a button to request a digital loan.
 The information about the title is derived from Caltech's TIND server based on the barcode used by Library staff when they add the item to DIBS.
-(The thumbnail image is obtained from either Amazon or Google using the item's ISBN, if it has one; otherwise, a blank is shown instead.)

 The text and button shown in the lower half of the page change based on the current availability of the item.
 The page will show a  <span class="button color-primary">Get loan</span> button if the item is available for loan at that time.
 If the item is not available to the patron, the button changes to <span class="button color-not-available">Not available</span>, and in addition, the text above the button provides information about why it is not available and when it will be available again: